-25 Jul Stop.
-Think.
-Connect.
-Six Basic Tips for Safe Surfing.
+25 Jul Six Basic Tips for Safe Surfing.

-Cybercriminals do not discriminate; they target vulnerable computer systems regardless of whether they are part of a large corporation, small business, or belong to a private user.
-Before you connect online, stop, and think about your privacy and security and follow these six basic tips for safe surfing.
+Cybercriminals do not discriminate.
+They target vulnerable computer systems regardless of whether they are part of a large corporation, small business, or belong to a private user.
+Before you connect online, stop and think about your privacy and security – and follow these basic tips for safe surfing.